CH-Earth/agnostic-orchestrator/README.md

   3. And finally, the order of job submission to the SLURM scheduler is given, with `order` values of `-1` indicating independant jobs.

+# A real-world example
+An example to prepare meteorological and geospatial datasets to prepare `MESH` hydrological/land-surface model is given in the [example](./example) directory of the current repository.

 # Support
 Please open a new ticket on the Issues tab of the current repository in case of any problem.